NVIDIA/NeMo-Run/docs/source/guides/why-use-nemo-run.md

 In summary, you should use NemoRun to configure your tasks because it provides **Flexibility** and **Modularity** when defining your config, and, once done, allows you to launch your configured tasks anywhere in a breeze.

 ## Execution
-One key philosohpy that NemoRun uses is decoupling of configuration and execution.
-As a result, you can configure your task seperately from defining your execution environment.
+One key philosophy that NemoRun uses is decoupling of configuration and execution.
+As a result, you can configure your task separately from defining your execution environment.
 This makes it trivial to switch from one execution environment to the other.

 There is a one-time cost of defining your executor, but this is amortized across your workspace or your team.